TheBeachLab/selfhosted/getstarted.md

 `sudo ethtool -s cable wol g`

 You need to issue this command at every boot or by adding `wakeonlan: true` in netplan config file (see above).

+> WoL is enabled but does not seem to work.
+Need to investigate further in BIOS